UoW-CPC/rabbda-university-portal/README.md

 The application introduces technologies like RDBMS, Hadoop HDFS, Hive, and Pig.

+### Getting Started Guide

+To be able to produce this analysis you are required to have access to a HDP 3.6.5.

 ### Example 1 - Ingesting sqlite data to Hive

+The guide is related to

 #### Step A - Export data from sqlite and upload them to HDFS.